 The group claims to have over 12 million IDs, as well as personal information such as user names, device names, notification tokens, cell phone numbers and addresses.
-(Updated with link below to check whether your device’s UDID was leaked) The hackers issued a statement with the following description on how the data was obtained: During the second week of March 2012, a Dell Vostro notebook, used by Supervisor Special Agent Christopher K. A new Seesmic app is coming and this could potentially distance the company from the likes of Tweetdeck.
+(Updated with link below to check whether your device’s UDID was leaked) The hackers issued a statement with the following description on how the data was obtained: During the second week of March 2012, a Dell Vostro notebook, used by Supervisor Special Agent Christopher K. They published the UDID numbers to call attention to suspicions that the FBI used the information to track citizens.
+EU launches preliminary antitrust probe against Google.
+Seesmic + Plugins: The Possibilities Are Endless.
+A new Seesmic app is coming and this could potentially distance the company from the likes of Tweetdeck.

 With the introduction of a plugin architecture, Seesmic will become the facilitator for your perfect social media experience, so long as someone has built a plugin for it.
 The new app, which will be let loose on developers in “2 to 4 weeks” is a brand new build using Silverlight 4.
 You don’t need to worry about the ‘back end’ – it just means the app can work on more platforms than ever before, including the Windows 7 Phone.
 The plugins and the plugin directory are where Seesmic starts to innovate away from other social media apps..
 Not content with adding in other social networks to their existing apps, this new release will allow every user to individually tailor their social media experiences by adding and removing the elements they like and dislike.
 If I wanted to include mapping data, I could add the bing maps facility which would open any geocoded tweet with an interactive map.